Dial Dalfred: St. Mary levee slide

 Since then, the St. Mary Parish Levee District and the Army Corps of Engineers have been watching it closely.

-Tim Matte, Executive Director of the St. Mary Parish Levee District says, “It’s not considered to be a critical issue.
-It’s not something that means the whole levee is going to fail or anything along those lines.”
+“It’s not considered to be a critical issue.
+It’s not something that means the whole levee is going to fail or anything along those lines,” Tim Matte, executive director of the St. Mary Parish Levee District says.

 One thing that causes these levee slides is during a drought season or just a period of time when the levee doesn’t see much rain, the dirt dries up and forms cracks.
 When there finally is rain the water seeps into those cracks and washes the dirt down the levee.